-Your Real Plans subscription gives you access to our extensive database of recipes for various diet types, but what if you have a favorite family recipe that you cook regularly or you happen to see a great recipe online that you'd like to try?
-You can quickly and easily import recipes from almost any website, and you can manually import your own family recipes.
+Your Real Plans subscription gives you access to our extensive database of recipes for various diet types, but you can quickly and easily import recipes from almost any website, and you can manually import your own family recipes.

 If your favorite blogger has a new recipe you'd like to try, simply copy the link in the address bar on the page that contains the recipe you want to import.

 Head to your Recipe Box, and select "Import Recipe".